 Dual-Use Solar & Agriculture

 "Dual-use" refers to agricultural production and electricity production from solar photovoltaic (PV) panels occurring together on the same piece of land.
+These combined systems are sometimes also referred to as "agrivoltaics," "agrisolar," or "co-location" of solar and agriculture.
 It is expected that in most cases individual crop yield (lbs/acre) or electricity output (kWh/acre) will be lower in dual-use systems than it would be if either activity was carried out alone, but that the combined value of crops and electricity produced will be equal to or higher than single-use of the land for production of crops or electricity alone.

 UMass Amherst researchers, including Clean Energy Extension (CEE) faculty and staff, are engaged in a variety of projects related to "dual-use" solar and agriculture:

-- Dual-Use Information: CEE provides resources to farmers and developers considering dual-use systems.
-Click here for more information.
+- Solar & Agriculture Information: CEE provides resources to farmers and developers considering dual-use and other types of solar PV systems on farms.